moveit/moveit_tutorials/doc/planning_scene/planning_scene_tutorial.rst

  ros.moveit_tutorials: Test 11: Random state is feasible ros.moveit_tutorials: Test 12: Random state is not valid

 **Note:** Don't worry if your output has different ROS console format.
-You can customize your ROS console logger by following `this blog post. <http://dav.ee/blog/notes/archives/898>`_
+You can customize your ROS console logger by following `this blog post <http://dav.ee/blog/notes/archives/898>`_.